 Remember: 99% of your staff will never try to steal from you.
 There’s no reason to go overboard or get paranoid.
 Your staff needs reasonable access to your clients’ information for day-to-day operations.
 However, there’s also no reason make your full customer database easy to download.

 Preventing Theft of Services

-This type of sports facility theft is the most common, and it’s the one with which sports facility owners are the most complacent.
+This type of sports facility theft is the most common.
+It’s also the one with which sports facility owners are the most complacent.
 When a client schedules and then does not pay for a lesson or class – whether they attend or not, and whether they did it deliberately or not – you’re being taken advantage of.
-You lose money from the lesson itself, but you also lose money in the form of the instructor’s time and the space that could have been used for other purposes.
+You lose money from the lesson itself.
+Also, you lose money in the form of the instructor’s time and the space that could have been used for other purposes.
 This is why I’m so adamant about requiring upfront payment at my own sports facility.
 If a client later cancels for what you determine to be a legitimate excuse, you can always opt to give them a full or partial refund at that point.

-You can never completely prevent theft, and only you can evaluate how much energy you want to invest in deterring, investigating and prosecuting theft at your sports facility.
-Remember that your time and your energy are your greatest assets, and stressing out over a stolen company iPad for a week can cost you much more in the form of lost time and energy than what you originally paid for the stolen equipment.
+You can never completely prevent theft.
+Only you can evaluate how much energy you want to invest in deterring, investigating and prosecuting theft at your sports facility.
+Remember that your time and your energy are your greatest assets.
+Stressing out over a stolen company iPad for a week can cost you much more in the form of lost time and energy than what you originally paid for the stolen equipment.

-eSoft Planner can track equipment, purchases and employee activities, all of which help prevent theft at your facility.
+eSoft Planner can track equipment, purchases and employee activities.
+All of these help prevent theft at your facility.
 Submit a free demo request if you’d like to see the tool for yourself.
 If you’d like to consult with me on sports facility management, call (513) 791-4940.